David-C-star/PonyUp/README.md

 `amplify pull`

-This will also create a javascript file named "aws-exports.js" with the project specific secrets.
+You will be asked to create a new environment.
+Choose No and choose "dev" as the environment.
+You will be asked of the accessID and password.
+Use these credentials (linked to the organizational Amplify account) and choose US-east-2 as the region of choice.
+This will create a javascript file named "aws-exports.js" with the project specific secrets.
 This is needed to compile the app successfully.

 Once this successfully executes, the app can be started using the following command:

 `npm start`

 This will launch an expo console which allows the app to be run using IOS/Android Emulator, browser website, or mobile phone through the Expo app (scanning the QR code).

+Note: if the app does not launch, it might be because of the lack of certain packages.
+Follow the error message carefully and download all the packages necessary.

 ### App feature
 The app is able to perform following activity: